 Driving while intoxicated (DWI) is against the law in all 50 states.
-When you drink alcohol, it affects balance, depth perception, coordination, cognitive thinking, judgement, and much more.
+When you drink alcohol, it affects balance, depth perception, coordination, cognitive thinking, judgment, and much more.
 When you’re behind the wheel and impaired, you can get a DWI, but even worse, you can hurt yourself or other roadway users.

 The level of your impairment depends on a variety of factors, including:

 - Your gender